serradura/activeadmin/CONTRIBUTING.md

 bundle exec rake test
 ```

-Which will generate a rails application in `spec/rails` to run the tests against.
+Which will generate a Rails application in `spec/rails` to run the tests against.

 If your tests are passing locally but they're failing on Travis, reset your test environment: